horker/oxyplotcli2/docs/md/New-OxyLinearColorAxis.md

 ## DESCRIPTION

-Returns an OxyPlot.Axes.LinearColorAxis object that represents a linear color axis.
+Returns an object that represents a linear color axis.